At which location did the initial battle between the Burmese and the British transpire on 17 January 1824? [#1473]

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help

 Q6.
-Who was the first Governor General of British territories in India?
+Who can be said to have laid the foundation of the British Empire in India?

 Q6.
-Who was the first Governor General of British territories in India?
+Who can be said to have laid the foundation of the British Empire in India?

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help